Is the Regge Calculus a consistent approximation to General Relativity?

 The partial derivatives were evaluated numerically

-Notice that to evaluate all of the partial derivatives requires at least 8 complete integrations of the initial value problem.
+Notice that to evaluate all of the partial derivatives requires at least 32 complete integrations of the initial value problem.
 The leg lengths were evaluated by appending the differential equation for $ds/d\lambda$ to the Runge-Kutta routine.

-Two issues remain, the choice of simplices and the procedure for scaling the local patch.
-This later task is quite simple.
+We will need to compute the residual errors for series of patches of varying sizes.
+This is actually rather easy to do.
 Let a set of coordinates in the patch on the continuum spacetime be given by $y^\mu$ and their values at the vertices by $y^\mu_i$.
 Now define a coordinate transformation from $y^\mu$ to $x^\mu$ by

 This will be viewed as an active transformation having the effect of focusing the vertices upon the (freely chosen) central point $x^\mu_{\star}$.
 In this construction each vertex carries with it its initial coordinates.
 The metric in these coordinates is therefore